Automation in the Cannabis Industry

 Growth

-While the science and horticulture behind growing optimal plants is anything but simple, many of the control systems used in grow facilities are not terribly complex.
-Lights, airflow, nutrients, and sometimes some great tunes on a playlist are all managed by standalone systems.
-Ancillary systems like water filtration, nutrient mixing, and of course the various seed to sale requirements like barcodes or RFID tags are all required to support the grow operation—but might be difficult to integrate with the control system itself.
+While the science and horticulture behind growing optimal plants is anything but simple, many of the control systems used in grow facilities are not terribly complex from an automation perspective.
+Grow lights, airflow, nutrients, and sometimes some great tunes on a playlist are all managed by standalone systems.
+Ancillary systems like water filtration, nutrient mixing, and of course the various seed to sale requirements like barcodes or RFID tags are all required to support the grow operation and can might be difficult to integrate with the control system itself.

-This can be a huge opportunity to integrate various systems.
-Many facilities we have visited need to open two or more applications for a full picture of the grow operation with all of the supporting systems.
+This is a huge opportunity to integrate various systems across the entire cannabis supply chain.
+Many facilities we have visited need to open two or more applications to see a full picture of the grow operation with all of the supporting systems.
 Many of these systems use industry standard protocols, so tying them into industry standard manufacturing tools like Ignition is an easy proposition.
 You just need to decide it is time to stop dealing with multiple systems to get the job done when it can be easily simplified.

 New Horizons